oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

 ![opatch lspatches output](./images/opatch-lspatches.png " ")
 ```

-You are done with in-place patching and can *proceed to the next lab*.
+You are done with in-place patching and you may *proceed to the next lab*.

 ## Acknowledgements